JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-dynamic-custom-rules/appgw125.png" %}

+If you have set the _maximum instance count_ to low number, then your Application Gateway won't scale up to the needed amount of instances and you might run into issues.

-If you have DDOS
+_Did you know_ that if you have DDOS
 [network protection](https://azure.microsoft.com/en-us/pricing/details/ddos-protection/)
-enabled, then you only pay base price for your Application Gateway and not the higher WAF tier price **and** you're covered for the scale out costs:
+enabled, then you only pay base price for your Application Gateway and not the higher WAF tier price<br/>
+**and**<br/>
+you're covered for the scale out costs:

 > If the resource is protected with Network Protection,
 > any **scale out costs during a DDoS attack are covered** and